Adversarially Regularized Autoencoders: Experiments

-A smooth autoencoder combined with low reconstruction error should make it possible to more robustly manipulate discrete objects through code space without dropping off the data manifold.
-To test this hypothesis, we experimented with two unaligned text transfer tasks.
-For these tasks, we attempt to change one attribute of a sentence without aligned examples of this change.
-To perform this transfer, we learn a code space that can represent an input that is agnostic to this attribute, and a decoder that can incorporate the attribute (as described in Section \ref{sub:codetrans}).
-We experiment with unaligned transfer of sentiment on the Yelp corpus and topic on the Yahoo corpus \citep{zhang2015character}.

-For sentiment we follow the same setup as \cite{Shen2017} and split the Yelp corpus into two sets of unaligned positive and negative reviews.
-We train an ARAE as an autoencoder with two separate decoders, one for positive and one for negative sentiment, and incorporate adversarial training of the encoder to remove sentiment information from the code space.
-We test by encoding in sentences of one class and decoding, greedily, with the opposite decoder.
+Next we evaluate the model in the context of a learned adversarial prior, as described in Section~\ref{sub:codetrans}.
+We experiment with two unaligned text transfer tasks: (i) transfer of sentiment on the Yelp corpus, and (ii) topic on the Yahoo corpus \citep{zhang2015character}.
+For sentiment we follow the setup of \citet{Shen2017} and split the Yelp corpus into two sets of unaligned positive and negative reviews.
+We train ARAE with two separate decoder RNNs, one for positive, $p(\boldx\ |\ \boldz, y=1)$, and one for negative sentiment $p(\boldx\ |\ \boldz, y=0)$, and incorporate adversarial training of the encoder to remove sentiment information from the prior.
+Transfer corresponds to encoding sentences of one class and decoding, greedily, with the opposite decoder.
+Experiments compare against the cross-aligned AE of \citet{Shen2017} and also an AE trained without the adversarial regularization.
+For ARAE, we experimented with different $\lambda^{(1)}$ weighting on the adversarial loss (see section 4) with $\lambda_a^{(1)} = 1, \lambda_b^{(1)} = 10$.
+Both use $\lambda^{(2)} = 1$.
+Empirically the adversarial regularization enhances transfer and perplexity, but tends to make the transferred text less similar to the original, compared to the AE.
+Randomly selected example sentences are shown in Table~\ref{tab:sent_trans} and additional outputs are available in Appendix~\ref{app:sheet}.

-Our evaluation is based on four automatic metrics, shown in Table \ref{tab:sentiment}: (i) Transfer: measuring how successful the model is at transferring sentiment based on an automatic classifier (we use the \texttt{fastText} library \citep{joulin2016bag}). (ii) BLEU: measuring the consistency between the transferred text and the original.
-We expect the model to maintain as much information as possible and transfer only the style; (iii) Perplexity: measuring the fluency of the generated text; (iv) Reverse Perplexity: measuring the extent to which the generations are representative of the underlying data distribution.\footnote{This \emph{reverse perplexity} is calculated by training a language model on the generated data and measuring perplexity on held-out, real data (i.e. reverse of regular perplexity).
-We also found this metric to be helpful for early-stopping based on validation data.} Both perplexity numbers are obtained by training an RNN language model.